darkshram/periscopio-mate/README.md

 A Python2 module to search and download subtitles, forked from [persicope](https://github.com/patrickdessalle/periscope) by Patrick Dessalle.

-Code is still in development and some services may need bugfixes.
-Expect some warnings and errors in ~/.xsession-errors.
+Expect some network connection warnings and errors in ~/.xsession-errors for some services if they are unreachable from your location.

 Current supported services
 ==========================